-Pregnancy and motherhood is often assumed to be a happy time in a woman’s life.
-However, for some women it can be a time of desperation and crisis.
-A big question that remains to be answered: what involvement should the criminal justice system have in the lives of these women, and what should the function of the criminal law be?
+Pregnancy and motherhood are often assumed to be happy times in a woman’s life.
+However, for some women they can be times of desperation and crisis.
+A big question that remains to be answered: What involvement should the criminal justice system have in the lives of these women, and what should the function of the criminal law be?

-This infographic provides a short summary of the key issues the project is aiming to address.
+This infographic provides a short summary of the key issues Women, Pregnancy and the Criminal Law is aiming to address.

-Take a look at briefings and information about Dr Milne’s work, outlining the impact for policy, the criminal law, and criminal justice responses to vulnerable women.
+Take a look at briefings and information about Dr Milne’s work, which outline the impact for policy, the criminal law, and criminal justice responses to vulnerable women.

 Read Dr Milne's research briefings:

-Dr Milne outlines the need for telemedical abortion to continue to be available for women so as to prevent more women experiencing "crisis" pregnancies.
+Dr Milne outlines the need for telemedical abortion to continue to be available for women to prevent an increase inwomen experiencing "crisis" pregnancies.

 In this briefing Dr Milne explores the need for a change in our understanding and approach to suspected newborn child killing by mothers.